Wardrobe Edit: It's ok to let these go..

 These should not be on our wardrobe.
 There's nothing worse than going to put on a dress that you had planned to wear for a night out and then realising that you had forgotten to fix the broken zip, or there is a stain down the front.
 Anything that needs to be fixed or laundered needs to be taken out and put on your 'To Do' list.

 If anything is over laundered, off colour and beyond repair, it needs to go.
 Even if it is one of your everyday favourites, such as a white T-Shirt.
-Your wardrobe basics need updating and refreshing regularly so that you feel and look your best.
+Your wardrobe basics need updating and regularly refreshing so that you feel and look your best.

 Do not relegate damaged or out of shapes clothes to your loungewear drawer.
 Invest in some comfortable Loungewear that you wouldn't feel ashamed in if someone unexpectedly popped round for a visit.
 This isn't just about what other people think though, Tatty, ill-fitting clothes that are one step away from being thrown in the bin are not going to make you feel good.
 You should feel good about yourself in whatever you are wearing - regardless of its purpose.